rokibhasansagar/BhadooGDIndex/README.md

 * Clear Path to Navigate inside Previous Folders (currenty shows inside menu).
 * 3rd Party Video and Audio Players.
 * Icons from other Index for better view.
-* Custom Switch to Turn Off/On the Size and Modified Date Element.
-* Custom Dimensions for Logo.
 * Adding Links to other Indexes.
 * Adding More Features from other Indexes.
 * Click to Copy Download Button